SirenOmica/FluoSta/README.md

 If you use this software in a publication, please cite:

-**Elfimov K.A. et al. (2025)** — *Pipeline Analysis of Chemical Compound Internalization Using Imaging Flow Cytometry with FluoSta Software.*
+**Elfimov K, Gotfrid L, Nokhova A, Gashnikova M, Baboshko D, Totmenin A, Agaphonov A, Gashnikova N.** *A Semi-Automated Imaging Flow Cytometry Workflow for High-Throughput Quantification of Compound Internalization with IDEAS and FluoSta Software.
+Methods and Protocols.* 2025; 8(6):138. https://doi.org/10.3390/mps8060138

 **For technical support: `alina.nokhova@gmail.com`**